tbttin/notes/makefiles/gnu-makefile.md

   ```

-  The above makefile results in the definition of a target '`target`' with
+  The above makefile results in the definition of a target `target` with
-  prerequisites '`echo`' and '`built`', as if the makefile contained `target:
+  prerequisites `echo` and `built`, as if the makefile contained `target:
   echo built`, rather than a rule with a recipe:

   ```makefile